 Specialty overview

 Neurosurgeons diagnose, treat and manage patients who suffer from diseases and conditions affecting the nervous system, including the brain, spinal cord, peripheral nerves and extra-cranial cerebrovascular system.
-A Neurosurgeon's scope of work includes treating head and spinal trauma, brain tumours, spinal stenosis, metastatic lesions, hydrocephalus, parkinson's disease and epilepsy.
+A neurosurgeon's scope of work includes treating head and spinal trauma, brain tumours, spinal stenosis, metastatic lesions, hydrocephalus, Parkinson's disease and epilepsy.

 Clinical practice